Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 **Create a Model Management Account**

-Create a model management account using the following command.
-This account will be used for billing.
+Create a model management account for billing, use the following command:

 `az ml account modelmanagement create --location [Azure region e.g. eastus2] --name [new account name] --resource-group [resource group name to store the account in]`